Dralexgon/DralexgonMeteorAddons/README.md

-# Meteor Addon Template
+# Meteorite (Meteor Addon)

-A template to allow easy usage of the Meteor Addon API.
+A Meteor Addon with various modules.

-### How to use:
+### Modules:
-- Clone this project
+- Feur: Answer "feur" to messages ending with "quoi"
-- Use this template to create new modules/commands
+- Richarde: Prevent you to attack Richarde (spiders)
-- Run the mod with Meteor.
+- TradeBookFinder: Place and break lecterns to find a book with a specific enchant